Luo-Yihao/WassersteinGS/README.md

 - **Wasserstein Distance Regularization**: We employ Wasserstein distance as a key metric between Gaussian distributions to ensure smooth and consistent parameter updates, effectively reducing motion artifacts while preserving the underlying Gaussian structure.

-- **Wasserstein Geometry Modeling**: Our framework leverages Wasserstein geometry to capture both translational motion and shape deformations in a unified way, resulting in more physically plausible Gaussian dynamics and improved motion trajectories.
+- **Wasserstein Geometry Modeling**: Our framework leverages Wasserstein geometry to capture both translational motion and shape deformations in a unified way.
+By utilizing logarithmic mapping to compute velocities in the tangent space and exponential mapping to predict future Gaussian states, we achieve more physically plausible Gaussian dynamics and improved motion trajectories.

 Our method guides Gaussians along their natural way in the Wasserstein space, achieving smoother, more realistic motion and stronger temporal coherence.
 Experimental results demonstrate significant improvements in both rendering quality and efficiency compared to current state-of-the-art techniques.